-The two-year Master (Laurea Magistralis) in World Politics and International Relations is taught entirely in English, and includes core courses with a comparative and international focus.
+The two-year Master’s Degree (LaureaMagistralis) in World Politics and International Relations is taught entirely in English and includes core courses with a comparative and international focus.

 The number of contact hours between students and faculty is unusually high by European standards (40 hours for a standard 6 credit course), and much of the teaching is interactive.

-Over the last years, nearly a half of the students enrolled in the degree course have been non-Italian, coming from countries as diverse as Armenia, Australia, Belarus, Brazil, Bulgaria, Canada, Cuba, Czech Republic, Estonia, France, Germany, Ghana, Iraq, Ireland, Jordan, Laos, Lebanon, Lithuania, Macedonia, Mexico, Netherlands, Nigeria, Pakistan, Portugal, Russia, Saudi Arabia, Sierra Leone, Slovakia, Spain, South Africa, Sri Lanka, Turkey, United Kingdom, Ukraine, USA, Zambia and Zimbabwe.
+Over the last years, just over a half of the students enrolled in the degree course have been non-Italian, coming from countries as diverse as Afghanistan, Albania, Armenia, Australia, Azerbaijan, Belarus, Brazil, Bulgaria, Canada, Cuba, Czech Republic, Denmark, Estonia, France, Germany, Ghana, Iran, Iraq, Ireland, Japan, Jordan, Kazakhstan, Kosovo, Laos, Lebanon, Lithuania, Macedonia, Mexico, Morocco, Netherlands, Nigeria, Pakistan, Palestine, Portugal, Russia, Saudi Arabia, Sierra Leone, Slovakia, Spain, South Africa, Sri Lanka, Tanzania, Turkey, Uganda, Ukraine, United Kingdom, USA, Vietnam, Zambia and Zimbabwe.

 Our students say that the international composition of the class is one of the great strengths of the degree course.

 Italian and non-Italian students alike gain the opportunity to work in a vibrant, cosmopolitan, English speaking community, while also experiencing the culturally rich environment of Italian academia.